LionelRoxas/LionelRoxas.github.io/projects/pointsystemapp.md

   </a>
 </div>

 For this project, I served as the lead developer, responsible for designing and implementing the app's core functionalities.
-I started by developing the backend using Node.js and Express, creating APIs to manage user authentication, student data, and point allocation.
-I also worked on integrating a MongoDB database to store and retrieve information efficiently.
-On the frontend, I used React to build a user-friendly interface, allowing admins and members to interact with the app seamlessly.
+I started by developing the backend using <strong>Node.js</strong> and <strong>Express.js</strong>, creating <strong>APIs</strong> to manage user authentication, student data, and point allocation.
+I also worked on integrating a <strong>MongoDB</strong> database to store and retrieve information efficiently.
+On the frontend, I used <strong>React</strong> to build a user-friendly interface, allowing admins and members to interact with the app seamlessly.
 I implemented features such as a group code system for secure student access, real-time updates to reflect point changes, and a leaderboard to display student rankings.
 By focusing on both the backend and frontend, I ensured a cohesive and scalable application that successfully engages users and meets their needs.

-Here is an example of 'useState' and 'useEffect' hooks to demonstrate how React was used:
+Here is an example of <strong>'useState'</strong> and <strong>'useEffect'</strong> hooks to demonstrate how React was used:

 ```cpp
 import React, { useState, useEffect } from 'react';